DeniseAlicia/Code1/Documentation.md

 ### What I learned today:

+- Creating and editing repositories and files in GitHub
+- Cloning said repositories into Visual Studio Code
+- Editing files and commiting changes to finalize them
+- creating and merging branches with Visuall Studio Code
+- Resolving merge conflicts (kinda, I just adjusted the file's content accordingly, hopefully that gets more in-depth later)

 ## Day 2
 *18.06.2024*

-More Git!
-(Finish from yesterday)
+Today started with more Git!
+To be precise, we finished some of yersterdays exercises, which meant for me to try out the .gitignore file, where you can point git to files/filetypes it will ignore going forward.

+Then moved on to HTML (of course Git is going to stay with us on this journey).
+After a quick history lesson about HTML and the Internet in general,

 ### What I learned today:

+- utilizing a .gitignore file to let git ignore certain files
--HTML means (HyperText Markup Language) and comes from the first version of the internet -HTML is a MarkUp-Languuage, meaning that it defines elements through tags -Through the Web-Developement-Tool in your browser, you can manipulate a websites appearance and contents (temporarily of course)
+- HTML means (HyperText Markup Language) and comes from the first version of the internet
+- HTML is a MarkUp-Languuage, meaning that it defines elements through tags
+- Through the Web-Developement-Tool in your browser, you can manipulate a websites appearance and contents (temporarily of course)
--A Browser can directly interpret/display a .txt file
+- A Browser can directly interpret/display a .txt file
+- HTML utilizes tags to organize elements in the code (objects with attributes)
+- different tags serve different purposes and change how the computer interacts with the object
+- the <head> and <body> tags are always a thing
+-

 ## **Vocabulary**

 *repository*: a storage environment for programmers to store code and other useful stuff.
 It makes managing projects easier

 *branch*: a version of the code existing simultaneously with other versions of the code.
-Can be created and merged
+Can be created and merged with other branches

 *merge (from)*: combining two branches into one.
 You always merge **from** the branch you want to disappear **into** the one you want to keep

+*HTML*: Hypertext Mark-up Language